liadber/naive-bayes-classifier/README.md

        and then define it in File>Setting> Search "Project Interpreter".
        After that you should download the library I imported by click on imported library and then ALT+ENTER, choose install.

-2. Make sure you open it with PyCharm version 2019.1.4
+2. Make sure you open it as project with PyCharm version 2019.1.4
 3. I'm using Windows 10 with 64 bits